 Back when Microsoft released SharePoint 2010, Redmond declared that its wide-ranging platform could also do web publishing, and ever since then the industry has debated its suitability as a WCM platform.

 The debate was answered pretty firmly by RSG and other commentators: don't use SharePoint for public-facing, marketing-oriented sites.
-Still, enthusiasm lingered on, especially within enterprises that had made a strategic commitment to SharePoint as their content "swiss army knife."
-SharePoint 2013 added some new (though sometimes bizarre) WCM features, yet in the ensuing years the platform fell even further behind.
+Still, enthusiasm lingered on, especially within enterprises that had made a strategic commitment to SharePoint.
+Some new (though sometimes bizarre) WCM features, yet in the ensuing years the platform fell even further behind.

 Which brings us to SharePoint 2016, the latest update of the platform.
 Initially Redmond positioned SP 2016 as a pathway to Office 365, where it was placing much bigger investments.
 However, Microsoft had already killed SharePoint's WCM functionality in that cloud environment.
 In recent months, Redmond has put some renewed effort into the on-premise edition, but the SP 2016 die is cast and you won't find many WCM improvements of note.